 Why?
 E10 contains less energy than 100% petrol, so you burn through it faster.

-Ultimately, a range of variables impact how much fuel it will take you to get from A to B in a given car.
-It’s important to factor all into your cost consideration when looking at different models.
+Ultimately, a range of variables impact how much fuel it will take you to drive from A to B. It’s important to factor all into your cost consideration when looking at different models.

 In summary: there are a number of upfront and ongoing costs to consider when purchasing your next vehicle, above and beyond the advertised sale price.
-This means it’s important to understand the full picture of what it costs to own a car before you make your final decision.
+It’s important to understand the full picture of what it costs to own a car before you make your decision.

 About the author: Josh Sale, Senior Research Analyst at Canstar